segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 **NOTE:** Intercom does not accept trait values longer than 255 characters.

 If a user with `traits.company` is identified and the `company_id` does not match a known company, a new company will be created in Intercom.
 If company is a string, we will set the `company_id` as a hash of `company_name` as an id is required to [associate the user to the company](https://developers.intercom.io/reference#user-model).
-The [`group` call](docs/destinations/intercom/#group) may be used to create/update company profiles explicitly.
+The [`group` call](/docs/destinations/intercom/#group) may be used to create/update company profiles explicitly.

 ### Server

-When you call Identify from any of the server-side libraries or mobile sources in Cloud Mode we'll map our [special traits](/docs/spec/identify/#traits) (`email`, `firstName`, `lastName`, `createdAt`, and `company`) to Intercom special properties.
+When you call Identify from any of the server-side libraries or mobile sources in Cloud-mode we'll map our [special traits](/docs/spec/identify/#traits) (`email`, `firstName`, `lastName`, `createdAt`, and `company`) to Intercom special properties.

 If you want to use Intercom's `last_request_at`, you'll need to pass in `active: true` in the context object.
 Then, by default we will set `last_request_at` to the current time; however, if you pass in your own timestamp, pass it in as `lastRequestAt` (in camelCase), and we'll set `last_request_at` to that value in our server-side sources.